-History of Pebble House
+History of Little Pebble House

 Simon worked in cars all his life before the career change and most notably Mercedes Benz, Corporate, for 22 years.
-He was born and lived in South London where his dad (who was a cook at the Royal Naval College in Greenwich, London) taught him to cook, he then moved to Kent.
-Andrea has had a varied career path, from a Professional Ballroom & Latin American Dancer & Teacher, Publican, UK Recruitment & HR Manager for an International group, Spa Manager for a 5* Hotel group in London, worked for a very notable person in the public eye, Marketing Manager for Multi National Company, Senior Recruitment Consultant, Tutor Trainer within the Fitness Industry, Business Manager for an Architects practice and her last job, as a Business Manager for a National Charity in Central London where she lived for 22 years.
+He was born and lived in South London, where his dad (who was a cook at the Royal Naval College in Greenwich, London) taught him to cook, he then moved to Kent.
+Andrea has had a varied career path, from a Professional Ballroom & Latin American Dancer & Teacher, Publican, UK Recruitment & HR Manager for an International group, Spa Manager for a 5* Hotel group in London, worked for a very notable person in the public eye, Marketing Manager for Multi National Company, Senior Recruitment Consultant, Tutor Trainer within the Fitness Industry, Business Manager for an Architects practice and her last job, as a Business Manager for a National Charity in Central London where she lived for 26 years.

-“I am extremely fussy and expect things to be done correctly in life and I can truly say there is no room for improvement in Pebble House…… PERFECTION! cannot wait to return” – Review Wendy D
+“I am extremely fussy and expect things to be done correctly in life and I can truly say there is no room for improvement in Little Pebble House…… PERFECTION! cannot wait to return” – Review Wendy D

-Named after two Irish saints, St Meva and St Issey, the village dates back to at least 1313 and during the 1800s Mevagissey prospered on the back of the abundant source of pilchards out to sea.
+Named after two Irish saints, St Meva and St Issey, the village dates back to at least 1313 and during the 1800’s Mevagissey prospered on the back of the abundant source of pilchards out to sea.
 Around the maze of streets you’ll find plenty of seafood restaurants and there is nothing more sublimely Cornish than tucking into some local scallops or mackerel and ending the evening with a walk along the harbour wall with lights of the village twinkling on the water.

 A mere 5 minutes away by car are The Lost Gardens of Heligan, which underwent a famous restoration after decades of neglect and now brims with an amazing array of sub- tropical flowers, trees and plants and also the Pentewan trail, an easy-going 5 mile round trip from the beach at Pentewan to the village of London Apprentice and back.
 The trail runs along the bed of an old narrow gauge railway which once took clay and tin ore to the harbour at Pentewan until it silted up and the railway ceased operation in 1916.
 We are also a short 15-20 minute car journey to the infamous Eden Project.